- About us

-GBAN enables citizens to report pollution relating to sewage, abandoned vessels, discolored water, fish kill, septic systems, trash and debris, and more.
-Once a report has been submitted, it’s then sent directly to the appropriate authorities to take action.
+GBAN enables citizens to easily report pollution relating to sewage, abandoned vessels, discolored water, fish kills, septic systems, trash and debris, and more.
+Once a report has been submitted, it’s automatically sent to the appropriate authorities to take action.

 Oil spills have devastating and far-reaching implications for coastal environments, including harm to wildlife, fish, and the overall health of the ecosystem.

 If you see an oil spill, please contact:

 Contact Texas General Land Office Oil Spill Reporting: 1-800-832-8224